hacdias/hacdias.com/content/resume/index.md

 ## 🎓 Education {#education}

-{{< resume-position title="MSc Computer Science and Engineering" location="Eindhoven University of Technology" href="https://tue.nl/" from="2020" to="2022" >}}
+{{< resume-position title="MSc Computer Science and Engineering" location="Eindhoven University of Technology" href="https://tue.nl/" from="2020" to="2022" grade="8 out of 10" >}}

-- Grade: 8 out of 10.
 - Graduation thesis on [Impact of Different Algorithms in Blockchain-based Federated Learning Systems](https://hacdias.com/2022/09/07/thesis-blocklearning-framework/).
 - Published paper on [BlockLearning: A Modular Framework for Blockchain-based Federated Learning](/2023/02/16/paper-blocklearning-framework/).
 - Member of the Website and PR Committees of Student Film & Photography Association [Dekate Mousa](https://dekatemousa.nl/).

 {{</ resume-position >}}

-{{< resume-position title="BSc Information Systems and Computer Engineering" location="Instituto Superior Técnico" href="https://tecnico.ulisboa.pt/" from="2017" to="2020" >}}
+{{< resume-position title="BSc Information Systems and Computer Engineering" location="Instituto Superior Técnico" href="https://tecnico.ulisboa.pt/" from="2017" to="2020" grade="16 out of 20" >}}

-- Grade: 16 out of 20.
+- Awarded an Academic Merit Award in 2 years.
 - Volunteered as Student Mentor for 2 years.
-- Awarded an Academic Merit Award in 2 years.

 {{</ resume-position >}}